naver/cfcs/README.md

 1. **You want to develop a component to support various JavaScript frameworks.**
-2. **You want to support an existing component to the JavaScript framework**
+2. **You want to support existing components to various JavasScript frameworks.**